synsense/sinabs/docs/source/visualizer.md

-# Visualizing DynapCNN
+# Visualizing DynapCNN input and output events
 ## Introduction
 Currently the development kits that SynSense provides are mainly used for benchmarking purposes.
-However, the through our backend library `samna` we do support processing of events and interpretation of the output in a streaming fashion. `samna` API however is mainly designed and developed for low-level communication with the chips.
-This sometimes makes it complicated and hard to work with. `samna` also has a package called `samnagui` with which we can do some visualization.
-Internally, we use it for testing of our models real-time in real-life conditions.
+However, through our backend library `samna` we support processing of events and interpretation of the output in a streaming fashion. `samna` API however is mainly designed and developed for low-level communication with the chips.
+This sometimes makes it tricky to work with for higher-level functions. `samna` also has a package called `samnagui` with which we can do some visualization.
+Internally, we use it for testing of our models in real-time and real-life conditions.
 In order to give users an easy access without having to deal with a lot of boilerplate code and burdensome logic, we implemented a visualizer class.

 ## Available plots in `samnagui`
 There are 4 different plots in `samnagui` that are available for use.
 - <b>Activity Plot:</b> A plot that visualizes the events produced by the on-chip sensor.
 - <b>Line Plot:</b> A plot that allows visualization of the events produced by the model running on the chip.
 Additionally this is used when we display power consumption measurements.
 - <b>Image Plot:</b> A plot that allows you to display an image.
-Internally we have used this plot to display an image denoting a predicted output class. <br>
+Internally we have used this plot to display an image denoting a predicted output class.

 Documentation is available under the following link: [samna-viz-imgui documentation](`https://synsense-sys-int.gitlab.io/samna/reference/viz/imgui/index.html#samna-viz-imgui`)

 ## Useful `samna` nodes for visualizing and Just-In-Time (JIT) compiled nodes.
 ### Nodes
 `samna` also comes with implementation of several nodes that are useful for communicating between a `samnagui` visualizer and the chip. <br>
-The ones that are related to DVS events from sensor.
-With methods:
+Events that are related to DVS events from the sensor are:
 - `DvsEventDecimate`: Eliminating `L` out of `M` events. <br>
 <t>`set_decimation_fraction(M: int, L: int)`
 - `DvsEventRescale`: Rescale events. `x / width` and `y / height`. <br>